 The most important evaluation criteria is the relevance of the application with respect to the aims of the foundation.
-For detailed information about Ekhagastiftelsens aim and prioritized research areas see the page The foundation.
+For detailed information about Ekhagastiftelsens aim and prioritized research areas see the page Purpose of the foundation.

 Here we want to make some clarifications regarding relevance.

-» Research in animal husbandry is not a priority, unless there is a connection to the quality of the animal products.
+» Research in animal husbandry is generally not prioritized.
+However, grants can be awarded if it can be assumed that there is a connection between animal husbandry and the health quality of food.

 » Research regarding the environment is of lower relevance for the foundation.
 Support can be relevant to the extent as this has a positive effect on the capacity of the agricultural system (organic matter and biodiversity) in the long run to deliver ecosystem services that can reduce the need for chemical pesticides and fertilizers as well as securing the quality of agricultural products.